kamilazdybal/PCAfold/PCA/README.md

 `train_test_select.py`

 Contains functions for selecting train and test data for machine learning algorithms.

-More details can be found in the [documentation](https://gitlab.multiscale.utah.edu/common/PCA-python/-/wikis/Train-and-test-data-selection).

 This module includes a `test` function for regression testing.
 Run: